k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Editing and Managing Your Web App

-You can now edit the web app code while benefiting from built-in intelligent code completion and error notifications.
+It is now possible to edit the web app code while benefiting from built-in intelligent code completion and error notifications.

-With Web Studio, you can also manage - create, edit and debug - the APIs your web app will use, and to first view the data, that expected to be shown in the app, through the **Studio Query Builder** tool.
-This makes the editing process more efficient and reducing development timelines.
+Web Studio also enables to manage - create, edit and debug - the APIs your web app will use, and to first view the data expected to be shown in the app, through the **Studio Query Builder** tool.
+This makes the editing process more efficient and reduces development timelines.

 You can see a preview of your HTML files, without going to the app itself, using a built-in Preview view.